thatpigeonguy/sacre-pagina/content/devotions/rosary.md

 4. **Hail Mary** (three times)

+For an increase in peace, hope, and charity. (optional)

 Hail Mary, full of grace,
 the Lord is with thee.
 Blessed art thou among women,